Advocacy to Promote and Protect Naturopathic Medicine

 That's it!
 You did it!
 You took the first steps in advancing naturopathic medicine in our state!
 Thank you for your efforts!

+The modernization of Naturopathic scope of practice enables naturopathic physicians to practice the comprehensive primary care they are trained and licensed to provide as legally designated primary care physicians in Washington State.
 Increasing numbers of naturopathic physicians are working or seeking work in community and tribal health systems, providing primary care to diverse and traditionally underserved populations.
 Naturopathic doctors truly shine in these settings with their focus on prevention, lifestyle intervention, and whole person care.
 However, patients who seek out naturopathic primary care often come in on many pharmaceutical medications - some of which are not currently in naturopathic scope of practice.
 This leads to patients suffering because they need to maintain care with secondary providers to manage prescriptions that are routinely managed in the primary care setting.
 This duplication of care creates undue burden on the patient and the system, increasing costs (both to patients and to insurers/Medicaid) and often delaying necessary care.
 In worst case scenarios, patients must be referred to already-stressed emergency departments for care that could be easily provided by a primary care physician.
-The on-going COVID-19 global pandemic has highlighted the need for highly competent primary care providers, and naturopathic physicians can and should be allowed to help meet this need.
+The COVID-19 global pandemic highlighted the need for highly competent primary care providers and exacerbated the healthcare workforce shortage, and naturopathic physicians can and should be legally empowered to help meet this need.

-The WANP continues to educate legislators about and to explore legislative strategy on advancing our bill that would require insurance companies to reimburse naturopathic physicians the same amount as our conventionally trained colleagues for the same services.
-We are closely monitoring similar efforts by nurse practitioners and physicians assistants here in Washington and by naturopathic physicians in Oregon.
-We continue to recognize this as a top priority for our doctors and we are building a foundation that we will build on until we make this a reality.
+The WANP continues to educate legislators about and to explore legislative strategy on advancing bills that would require insurance companies to reimburse naturopathic physicians the same amount as our conventionally trained colleagues for the same services.
+We are closely monitoring similar efforts by nurse practitioners and physician assistants here in Washington and by naturopathic physicians in Oregon.
+We continue to recognize this as a top priority for our doctors and we are laying a foundation that we will build on until we make this a reality.

 Outside of our efforts on our own priority bills, we constantly monitor and weigh in on bills that could impact naturopathic physicians in Washington State - during both Legislative Session and during interim.